All Products

 UNIQ ( < column > );

-column: required.
-The column for which you want to calculate the number of rows that have distinct values.
-The following data types are supported: SMALLINT, INTEGER, BIGINT, REAL, DOUBLE PRECISION, TEXT, VARCHAR, TIMESTAMP, TIMESTAMPTZ, DATE, TIMETZ, and UUID.
+column: Required.
+Specifies the column for which you want to calculate the number of rows that have distinct values.
+This column can be of the following data types: SMALLINT, INTEGER, BIGINT, REAL, DOUBLE PRECISION, TEXT, VARCHAR, TIMESTAMP, TIMESTAMPTZ, DATE, TIMETZ, and UUID.

 • Usage notes